 We are a privately held company with no active public market for our common stock.
 Therefore, our board of directors has estimated the fair value of our common stock at various dates, with input from management, considering our most recently available third-party valuations of common stock and its assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
-Once a public trading market for our common stock has been established in connection with the completion of this offering, it will no longer be necessary for our board of directors to estimate the fair value of our common stock in connection with our accounting for granted stock options and shares of restricted stock.
+Once a public trading market for our common stock has been established in connection with the completion of this offering, it will no longer be necessary for our board of directors to estimate the fair value of our common stock in connection with our accounting for granted stock options and shares of restricted stock, as the fair value of our common stock will be its trading price on The NASDAQ Global Market.

 In the absence of a public trading market for our common stock, our determination of the fair value of our common stock was performed using methodologies, approaches and assumptions consistent with the American Institute of Certified Public Accountants Audit and Accounting Practice Aid Series: Valuation of Privately-Held-Company Equity Securities Issued as Compensation, or the Practice Aid.
-We performed these contemporaneous valuations, with the assistance of a third-party specialist, as of December 31, 2012, November 30, 2013, March 12, 2014 and April 25, 2014, which resulted in valuations of our common stock of \$0.14, \$0.43, \$2.54 and \$2.83 per share, respectively, as of those dates.
+We performed these contemporaneous valuations, with the assistance of a third-party specialist, as of December 31, 2012, November 30, 2013, March 12, 2014 and April 25, 2014, which resulted in valuations of our common stock of \$0.45, \$1.36, \$8.01 and \$8.92 per share, respectively, as of those dates.
 In addition, our board of directors considered various objective and subjective factors, along with input from management, to determine its best estimate of the fair value of our common stock as of each grant date, including the following:

-- Ÿ the prices at which we sold shares of preferred stock and the superior rights and preferences of the preferred stock relative to our common stock; - Ÿ the progress of our research and development programs, including the status of non-clinical studies and clinical trials for our product candidates; - Ÿ our stage of development and commercialization and our business strategy; - Ÿ our financial condition, including cash on hand; - $\ddot{\mathrm{Y}}~$ our historical and forecasted performance and operating results; - Ÿ the composition of, and changes to, our management team and board of directors; - $\ddot{Y}\;\;\text{the lack of an active public market for our common stock and our preferred stock;}$
+- Ÿ the prices at which we sold shares of preferred stock and the superior rights and preferences of the preferred stock relative to our common stock; - Ÿ the progress of our research and development programs, including the status of non-clinical studies and clinical trials for our product candidates; - Ÿ our stage of development and commercialization and our business strategy; - Y our financial condition, including cash on hand; - $\ddot{\mathrm{Y}}$ our historical and forecasted performance and operating results; - Ÿ the composition of, and changes to, our management team and board of directors; - \ddot{Y} the lack of an active public market for our common stock and our preferred stock;

-- Ÿ the likelihood of achieving a liquidity event, such as a sale of our company or an initial public offering, or IPO, given prevailing market conditions: - \ddot{Y} the analysis of IPOs and the market performance of similar companies in the biopharmaceutical industry; - Ÿ external market conditions affecting the biopharmaceutical industry; and - Ÿ trends within the biopharmaceutical industry.
+- Ÿ the likelihood of achieving a liquidity event, such as a sale of our company or an initial public offering, or IPO, given prevailing market conditions: - Ÿ the analysis of IPOs and the market performance of similar companies in the biopharmaceutical industry; - Ÿ external market conditions affecting the biopharmaceutical industry; and - Ÿ trends within the biopharmaceutical industry.